 Once the cake is iced, pop it in the refrigerator for 10-15 minutes so the edges are slightly firmed.
 This will help ensure that when you’re piping the hearts, you don’t accidentally dig into the sides of your cake.
 Now it’s time to prepare to add the hearts.

-If not, then I the other way you can do it is by fitting the piping tip in one bag, and then dropping in a separate bag filled with frosting.
+- If you don’t want to use couplers, then I recommend the two piping bag trick.
+Fit the #12 piping tip in one bag, and then drop in a separate bag filled with frosting.
 When you’re done, just pull your frosting bag out, clean your piping tip and drop the next one in.

 For the top, I used an Ateco Tip #846 – Closed Star Tip to make the stars on top and then garnished with some sprinkles.
 You could also use any of your leftover frosting from the hearts to pipe the boards along the top and bottom of your cake.
 I was just so proud of myself when I saw the finished piece!
 I know you can do it to!